mauriziocescon/ng-playground/readme.md

 ## Pros&Cons
 Pros
-- multiple components in the same file and not file based names,
+- multiple components in the same file and no file-based names,
 - works very well with DI.

 Cons